Malone-Disturbance-Ecology-Lab/ERA5Flux/README.md

 # ***DATA is Downloaded***

 # 3. Data Processing for ERA5 _02

- notes for sam.
+02_csv_conversion: Takes directory as an argument and reformats ERA4 .nc data into csv format with the following characteristics.

+- Datetime stamp column named "time".
+- UTC timezones convetered to local time.
+- Time column formatted as yyyyMMddHHmm
+- Variables names from ERA5 dataset maintained
+- ERA5 units converted to Ameriflux units:
+  - Solar radiation (ssrd) from Jm-2 to Wm-2.
+  - Air Temperature (t2m) from Kelvin to celsius.
+  - Total precipitation (tp) from meters to millimeters.
-- please arrange all the data including multiple variables and multiple years about one site into a CSV file, with the file name format: siteID_startYear_endYear_variableName.csv For example, US-Ho1_2001_2020_tp_t2m.csv
+- Output file name format: siteID_startYear_endYear_variableName.csv For example, US-Ho1_2001_2020_tp_t2m.csv
-- please name ERA data timestamp column (valid_time) as "time"
-- please use the variable name from ERA5 file to name the variable name (don't change ERA variable name)
-- please find the siteID for each data based on longitude and latitude in the nc file and metadata from step 1.
-- please provide the data in same units as ameriflux data.
-Here are the desired unites: solar radiation(ssrd) in wm-2, air temp (t2m) in celsius, precip (tp) in mm
-- please convert the time from UTC timezone to local timezone (no daylight saving).
-You can use the function in the repo from step 1.
+- SiteID is deetermined from lat and lon coordinates in df.sitemetadata.
-- please gap-fill the first few rows if the time is shifted afterward, or gap-fill the last few rows if the time is shifted ahead.
-Please ensure that each csv file starts from the first hour of a year (e.g., 2000-01-01 00:00) and ends with the last hour of a year (e.g., 2020-12-31 23:00).
+- Each csv file starts from the first hour of a year (e.g., 2000-01-01 00:00) and ends with the last hour of a year (e.g., 2020-12-31 23:00).
-- when outputting csv files, please format the time column (that include both date and time) as numbers such as 202001010000  so without any slashes.

 # 4. Flux Data Merging_03
 - Two functions to merge and blend ERA5 and FLUX data